-G.1 PISA Student Tests in OECD Countries: Math and Science Proficiency
+F.2 PISA Student Tests in OECD Countries: Math and Science Proficiency

-Figure 25: Mean PISA Test Scores with marginal confidence intervals (estimates plus or minus twice the standard errors) for the sample of OECD countries.
+Figure 22: Point estimates and marginal confidence intervals (estimates plus or minus twice the standard errors) for the expected math (top) and science proficiency (bottom) test scores in each OECD country.
 The PISA scale is normalized to approximately fit a normal distribution with the mean of 500 and standard deviation of 100.
-Top: Math Test Score; Bottom: Science Proficiency Test Score.

-Figure 26: Panel A: for each OECD country, we plot its rank by math score and the 95% marginal confidence set ("CS").
-Panel B: for each OECD country, we plot its rank by math score and the 95% simultaneous confidence set ("CS").
+Figure 23: Panel A: rank of each OECD country by math score with the 95% marginal confidence set for the rank ("CS").
+Panel B: rank of each OECD country by math score with the 95% simultaneous confidence set for the rank ("CS").
 Different quartiles of the rankings are indicated with different colors.

-Figure 27: Panel A: for each OECD country, we plot its rank by science proficiency score and the 95% marginal confidence set ("CS").
-Panel B: for each OECD country, we plot its rank by science proficiency score and the 95% simultaneous confidence set ("CS").
+Figure 24: Panel A: rank of each OECD country by science proficiency score with the 95% marginal confidence set for the rank ("CS").
+Panel B:s rank of each OECD country by science proficiency score with the 95% simultaneous confidence set for the rank ("CS").
 Different quartiles of the rankings are indicated with different colors.